ESPs (electrical submersible pumps) are employed throughout the oil industry.

 This additional equipment results in a significant cost (e.g. the harmonic filter can cost more than the 6 pulse VFD alone at smaller ratings).
 The resultant overall physical space requirement can be an issue offshore and on skid mounted ESP packages.

-One solution may be the utilisation of a Resonant Link ESP VFD.
-This drive is designed to totally replace the input harmonic filter, 6 pulse VFD, output sinus filter AND the output transformer.
+The ideal solution may be the utilisation of a Resonant Link ESP VFD.
+This drive is designed to totally replace the input transformer input harmonic filter, 6 pulse VFD, output sinus filter AND the output transformer.
 With a total harmonic current distortion (THDi) of <2% it complies with all present and future harmonic requirements.

-The sinusoidal output voltage/frequency, up to MV (2.5kV is shown), can be optimised electronically to match the exactly ESP motor voltage requirements.
+The sinusoidal output voltage/frequency, up to MV (6.0kV is shown), can be optimised electronically to match the exactly ESP motor voltage/frequency requirements including for high frequency permanent magnet motors.

 LV and MV versions would be available including IP54 versions for outdoor use in desert climates at up to 55 deg C ambient.